Tile Flavor: Matching Game codes (Update) - 06/2026

 Are Tile Flavor codes free?

 Yes.
-Current redeem codes do not require purchases.
+Current redeem codes don’t require any purchases to use.

 How often are new codes released?

-Most releases happen monthly, though holiday periods often increase frequency.
+Most releases happen monthly, though holiday periods often increase the frequency.

 Do codes work on iOS and Android?